Talk to a fraud fighter

 Our SOC team has reverse-engineered the peculiar S.O.V.A malware family.
 In this article read about the uniqueness of S.O.V.A. malware, how it works and some very peculiar details, namely: cookie stealing and its evolution in the cyber wilderness.

+S.O.V.A. is one of the newer families of Android malware, that shows banking malware capabilities with a great potential to wreak havoc elsewhere as well.
 Our research points at that newer versions of the malware are continuously found in the wild, some with updated or added functionality depending on the version.

 What makes this malware distinct, beyond its model of development, is its wide range of capabilities and the use of a cookie stealing mechanism.